-The WGRA asked respondents to indicate whether they experienced specific negative behaviors following their report of a sexual assault.
-Subsequent questions then assessed the context of those experiences to categorize which respondents experienced behavior that aligned with prohibited behaviors described in policy and law.
+The WGRA, administered every other year, asks respondents to indicate whether they experienced specific negative behaviors following their report of sexual assault.
+Subsequent questions then assessed the context of those experiences to categorize which respondents reported experiencing behavior that aligned with prohibited behaviors described in policy and law.
 Retaliatory behavior by the chain of command that affects Service members' professional opportunities is prohibited.
-Likewise, retaliatory behavior by anyone that involves exclusion from social acceptance is also prohibited.
-Finally, service members may not commit acts of cruelty, and maltreatment against an individual because he or she reported a crime or was going to report a crime.6
+Likewise, retaliatory behavior by anyone that involves exclusion from social acceptance because someone planned to report or did report a crime is also prohibited.
+Finally, service members may not commit acts of cruelty, and maltreatment against an individual who is subject to their orders, because he or she reported a crime or was going to report a crime.11

-Of active duty members who indicated experiencing sexual assault in the year preceding the WGRA and who reported the matter to a DoD authority, 58 percent indicated experiencing at least one behavior in line with potential professional reprisal, ostracism, and/or maltreatment.
+The Department last fielded the WGRA in 2016 and provided the results in last year's Annual Report.
+The 2016 WGRA revealed that, of active duty members who indicated experiencing sexual assault in the year prior to being surveyed and reported the matter to a DoD authority, 58 percent indicated experiencing at least one behavior in line with potential professional reprisal, ostracism, and/or maltreatment.
 However, once the context of those negative experiences was assessed, about a third (32 percent) met the legal criteria for professional reprisal, ostracism, and/or maltreatment.
-With regard to professional reprisal, 23 percent of respondents endorsed experiences and contextual factors that indicated the matter might be an actionable offense, while the comparable figure for ostracism and/or maltreatment was 21 percent (Figure L).
+Regarding professional reprisal, 23 percent of respondents endorsed experiences and contextual factors that indicated the matter might be an actionable offense, while the comparable figure for ostracism and/or maltreatment was 21 percent (Figure L).
 Victim responses to these survey items do not constitute a report of retaliation, nor do they constitute a finding under the law that the victim experienced some form of retaliation.
 Rather, these responses allow the Department to gain a better understanding of the broad range of negative experiences associated with reporting a sexual assault.